Protests erupt after footage exposes Memphis police beating of Tyre Nichols – live

-Tyre Nichols video - live: Protests erupt after graphic footage exposes Memphis police beating
+Tyre Nichols footage – live: Protests erupt after graphic arrest video exposes violent Memphis police beating

 Tyre Nichols, 29, died on 10 January, three days after traffic stop turned into confrontation with police officers

-Prosecutor gives press conference after 5 Memphis officers charged in Tyre Nichols death
+Protesters march in Memphis after video released of Tyre Nichols being beaten by police

-Bodycam footage of the deadly arrest of Tyre Nichols was released to the public today, one day after five police officers were charged with the man’s murder.
+Bodycam footage of the deadly arrest of Tyre Nichols was released to the public today, one day after five police officers were charged with his murder.

 “Watch out, I’m going to baton the f*** out of you,” one officer can be heard saying on the tape.